NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 "What" points to "Research subject" and "Unambiguous attribution of research data".
 "Who" points to "Researcher with persistent ID" and "DOI for research data and metadata".
 "Where" points to "Geographical features", "Country", "Society", and "Laboratory conditions".
-"When" points to "Date of the survey", "Day/Night", and "Season".
+"When" points to "Date of the survey", "Day Night", and "Season".
 "Why" points to "Research question and hypothesis".
 "With what" points to "Devices and measurement technology used", "Documentation of the procedure", and "Settings of devices and techniques used".
 Each of these blue segments also contains smaller text detailing various aspects of research data management, such as rights of use, citation guidelines, possible uses of data, co-authors, and parameters.